eaobservatory/hedwig/doc/user/invitation.rst

 * Otherwise you should be taken directly to the proposal view page.

+* If you were invited as an external reviewer of a proposal, you should see a page of links relating to that review process.

-* If the system can not determine which proposal to show you, you will be redirected to your proposal list.
+* If the system can not determine which proposal to show you, you will be redirected to your profile page.
-  This will list all the proposals of which you are a member.
+  This has links to your proposal list, which will list all the proposals of which you are a member, and your review list, listing any active review processes in which you may be participating.

 Removing Yourself from a Proposal
 ---------------------------------